Archive for the ‘Judgement’ Category

 II

-Our travels across the Bahamas and along the coasts of Central America had begun two days ago on the Eurodam.
+Our travels across the Bahamas and along the coasts of Central America had begun five days ago on the Eurodam.
 On January 4th we had left Fort Lauderdale.
-Already we have passed by Cuba and Hispaniola.
-Now, five days later, we are approaching Aruba, a mere 76 miles from Venezuela.
+Already we have passed by north of Cuba and and south of Hispaniola.
+Now, we are approaching Aruba, a mere 76 miles from Venezuela.
 A pilot boat will guide us to moorage.
 But a fire alarm has gone off, and the stench of diesel permeates the air.
 A few minutes later the captain announces: Everything has been brought back to normal.
 The emergency has been aborted.

 III